ioanachelcea/PBTK_Adult_Zebrafish/README.md

 ggplot2

 Trouble shooting:
 1. Packages not found even after installing them: Check which version of R is set to use in KNIME.
-Using an local computer version is more suitable as packages are installed there by default.
+Using a local computer version is more suitable as packages are installed there by default.
 To change R version go to File>Preferences>KNIME>R> Path to R Home.
 2.